davidrhoden/davidrhoden-basic-netlify/timeline/amc-irving-plaza-may-25-1993.md

 ---
+title: I s
-title: Saw American Music Club at Irving Plaza.
+aw American Music Club at Irving Plaza.
 date: 1993-05-25T21:00:00.000Z
 dateposted: 2021-03-03
 summary: Apparently Liz Phair was also on the bill but amusingly I don't remember that.